 Discussion

 ORA, Indicated Shippers and TURN all raise the same general argument – that all costs associated with Casings should be disallowed because PG&E should have performed this work sooner.
 However, as we have discussed elsewhere in this Decision, forecast costs are not subject to disallowances simply because utility management delayed work.
-Rather, a disallowance is warranted when the forecast work is necessary because: (1) PG&E had not originally performed the work properly, (2) PG&E had failed to comply with regulatory requirements that it was previously funded to satisfy, or (3) the costs to be incurred are due to clear and identifiable failures and errors.
+Rather, a disallowance is warranted when the forecast work is necessary because: (1) the utility had not originally performed the work properly, (2) the utility had failed to comply with regulatory requirements that it was previously funded to satisfy, or (3) the costs to be incurred are due to clear and identifiable failures and errors.

 Here, the record does not demonstrate that PG&E had previously received funding to perform mitigation of the contacted casings, but failed to do so.
 Further, there is no testimony to conclude that the corrosion problems with the 335 contacted casings would have been smaller if PG&E had remediated them sooner.
 However, we find there is sufficient record evidence to conclude that some of the proposed mitigation work is the result of PG&E’s failure to originally perform the work properly.